paulscode/garbageman-vmm/README.md

 This script makes it **dead simple** (in theory) to:

-- ✅ Create a lightweight Bitcoin Garbageman node in a virtual machine (VM)
+- ✅ Create a lightweight Bitcoin Garbageman node in a container **or** VM
+- ✅ Choose between Containers (lightweight, faster) or VMs (more stable on some systems)
 - ✅ Monitor the Initial Block Download (IBD) sync with a live progress display
 - ✅ Clone your synced node multiple times for redundancy
 - ✅ Each clone gets its own unique Tor `.onion` address (privacy-first!)
-- ✅ Export and transfer VMs securely between systems (all sensitive data removed)
+- ✅ Export and transfer containers/VMs securely between systems
-- ✅ Automatically manage resources so your desktop stays responsive
+- ✅ Automatically manage resources (CPU/RAM/Disk) so your system stays responsive

 **No manual configuration needed** - the script handles everything from building the software to setting up Tor networking.